Identification of inertial modes in the solar convection zone: Introduction

-In this work we provide numerical evidence supporting the identification of the HFR waves as a class of inertial waves, different from Rossby modes, that span the whole convective zone depth.
+In this work we provide numerical evidence supporting the identification of the HFR waves as a class of inertial waves, different from the Rossby mode class, that span the whole convective zone depth but with dominant horizontal flows near the outer regions.
 Our numerical model is based on a simplified physical description of the convection zone, providing the eigenvalues and eigenvectors associated with the inertial modes that it may support.
-We find modes with markedly low damping, with the same propagation direction, same equatorial symmetry, same spherical harmonic spectra, and similar frequencies as the observed HFR waves.

 Non-axisymmetric (i.e. with azimuthal wave number $m\neq 0$) inertial eigenmodes drift in longitude according to their phase speed, so in this work we refer to them as waves or modes interchangeably.